 # Histogram

-hist(pielou, col = "grey", main = "Pielou's evenness", xlab = "Value")The second most used index to measure evenness in ecology is probably the Simpson’s index.
+hist(pielou, col = "grey", main = "Pielou's evenness", xlab = "Index value")The second most used index to measure evenness in ecology is probably the Simpson’s index.
 Like for Shannon, it is based on the proportion of individuals each species has in a community.
 Its formula is however different:

 \[ D = 1 -\sum_{i=1}^Sp_i^2 \]